Beechcraft T-34 Mentor: U.S. Air Force and Civil Air Patrol

 The first flight of the Model 45 was on 2 December 1948, by Beechcraft test pilot Vern Carstens.
 In 1950, the USAF ordered three Model A45T test aircraft, which were given the military designation YT-34.
 A long competition followed to determine a new trainer, and in 1953 the Air Force put the Model 45 into service as the T-34A Mentor, while the USN followed in May 1955 with the T-34B.

 After extensive testing, the USAF ordered the Mentor into production as the T-34A in early 1953.
 The first production T-34A was delivered to Edwards Air Force Base, California, in October 1953 for evaluation, and deliveries to the Air Training Command (ATC) began in 1954.
 The T-34A commenced service as USAF's initial primary flight trainer at "contract" pilot training air bases across the southern United States, replacing extant North American AT-6 Texan trainers.
 Following training in the T-34A, USAF pilot trainees would advance to the North American T-28A Trojan for intermediate training.

 The T-34A Mentor remained the standard USAF primary trainer until the introduction of the Cessna T-37 Tweet jet trainer in the late 1950s, replacing both the T-34A and T-28A.
 This also coincided with ATC's implementation of the Undergraduate Pilot Training (UPT) syllabus at various air force bases in the United States under ATC claimancy and phaseout and closure of the contract pilot training air bases.
 As they were replaced by T-37s, many T-34As were turned over to USAF aero clubs at air force bases in the United States and USAF air bases overseas.
 In all, the USAF acquired 450 T-34As.

 When the U.S. Air Force replaced the last of their T-34As at the beginning of the 1960s (their role taken over by the propeller-driven T-41 Mescalero and the T-37 Tweet primary jet trainer in UPT), T-34As not allocated to USAF aero clubs or marked for foreign military sale/transfer were turned over to the USAF Auxiliary, the Civil Air Patrol, for use as search and rescue aircraft.
 However, the T-34A's low-wing design limited its utility in an aerial search and rescue role.
-Compounded with maintenance issues, particularly expensive wing spar repairs that became apparent in the late 1990s, the last of the former USAF T-34As were withdrawn from CAP service in 2003.
+Compounded with maintenance issues, particularly expensive wing spar repairs that became apparent between 1999 and 2005, the last of the former USAF T-34As were withdrawn from CAP service in 2003.